 When the father-daughter team of scientists arrives, the elder Dr. Medford immediately starts talking about the atomic bomb.
 He acts as a prophetic voice throughout the film, with many excellent lines: “We may be witnesses to a biblical prophecy come true … the Beasts shall reign over the Earth,” and “we’ve only had a close view of the beginning of what may be the end of us.”

 This continues to what becomes a somber ending.
-With the immediate danger past, there is speculation about the results of all the nuclear explosions that have taken place since the first one which caused this terrible mutation.
+With the immediate danger past, there is speculation about all the nuclear explosions that have taken place since the first one, which caused this terrible mutation.
 Dr. Medford says that “when man entered the atomic age, he opened a door into a new world, and what we’ll eventually find in that new world, nobody can predict.”

 The connection to the Atomic Age lies in more than the origin of the monstrous insects: when reporters catch wind that something’s going on, their question is “Has the Cold War gotten hot?”

 While killer ants are clearly a “Them!”, a threat that comes solidly from without, they also come symbolically from beneath (in this case, under the desert sand), formed from within the nation by the actions of its highest authorities.
 The veneer of reassuring resolution ultimately leaves open the possibility of related future nightmares.